-Working with an infinite selection of colours, and a variety of textures, shapes and surface patterns, I will show you how to design your pins, build a clay cane and work with the materials to achieve strong, durable and completely unique pieces.
+Working with an infinite selection of colours and decorative surface finishes, I will show you how to design your pins and how to work with the materials to achieve strong, durable and completely unique pieces.
 There will be demonstrations throughout the day and lots of advice and tips on good practice.
 Finishing and polishing techniques will also be covered.

 Materials for the course

-All the tools and materials for the course are included but you may like to bring
+All the tools, materials and refreshments for the course are included but you may like to bring

 - A notebook and pen

 - Any interesting textures (lace, doillies, card stamps) that you would like to use in your pins

 - Any shawl or wrap for which you would like to make a pin